 Homemade peach pie filling is so easy to make from scratch!
 This recipe can be made with fresh, frozen, or canned peaches.
-Plus, you can freeze it for making pies, cobblers, etc. later.
+Plus, you can freeze peach pie filling and use it later for making pies, cobblers, etc. later.

 This is one of my favorite ways to preserve peaches for later because it only takes about 30 minutes to make and there’s no canning involved!